 “Relativity has replaced absolute truth,” is a common Christian complaint.
-While we are working very hard to maintain our worldview of absolute truth, have we fully understood where relativity comes from?
+Yet, while we have been working very hard to maintain our worldview on absolute truth, perhaps we haven’t fully understood where relativity comes from.

 Modernity provoked Relativity